CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4A - Appearance.md

 - We use bisection to solve for when the elongation of the Moon is $0\degree$.

 We first set $a = \text{ January 1, } 2024$ as the first new Moon of 2024 could not have been before this date.\
 The elongation on this date was $-124.0\degree$.
+(We would have to calculate the elongation in a fictional setting as an ephemeris would not be available.)
 Therefore we need the elongation at time $b$ to be positive.

 We set $b$ to be $a + 0.5\text{ Synodic Period}$, because then, the elongation would be $\approx -124.0\degree + 180\degree$, which is a positive number.\
 Note that if we subtracted $0.5\text{ Synodic Period}$ instead, the elongation would be $\approx -124.0\degree - 180\degree = -304\degree = 56\degree$, which is also a positive number, but this does not work as $f(t)$ (the elongation at time $t$) is not continuous in this region.
 (There is a jump from $-180\degree$ to $180\degree$).